 The Limerick Children and Young People's Services Committee (CYPSC) was established as one of the four pilot CYPSC in 2007.
 This coincided with the establishment of the Limerick Regeneration Agency, and the work of the CYPSC was closely aligned with that of the Regeneration Agency in its first phase of development.
 The focus on the areas prioritised under Regeneration continued, but the CYPSC had a city-wide remit.
-The Limerick City and County Local Authorities amalgamated in 2014, and the CYPSC, in line with this, will prioritise extending its remit to become county-wide in the next phase of work.
+The Limerick City and County Local Authorities amalgamated in 2014, and the CYPSC, in line with this, will extended its remit to become county-wide committee.

 Click here to read more about our priorities.